Last Updated: 02-04-2026

 password will be in the /root/SlackerMail/postfixadmin_setup.pass file, and the hashed password

-that we use in config.local.php file will be in the /root/SlackerMail/postfixadmin_hashed.pass file.
+that we use in config.local.php file will be in the /root/SlackerMail/postfixadmin_setup_hashed.pass

 mkdir -p /root/SlackerMail